 - 1 cup non-dairy milk – I used unsweetened original almond milk

 - 1/4 cup unsulfured apricots, chopped

 - Place millet in a medium sized saucepan.
 Fill with about a cup of warm water and swish around with your hands to rinse.
 Drain, and repeat once more.

 - Combine rinsed millet with measured water, amaranth, molasses, spices and vanilla extract.
 Heat on the stove on medium-high heat, cover and bring to a boil.
 Reduce to low, keep covered, and cook for 16-18 minutes.

-- Remove the lid and stir in milk, palm sugar, dried fruit, and hemp seeds.
+- Remove the lid and stir in milk, coconut sugar, dried fruit, and hemp seeds.
 Cover and cook on low heat for 5 minutes, or until milk is mostly absorbed.

 - Remove from heat and enjoy!

 note: if you’re wanting to make this sugar free, remove the sugars (maple syrup, blackstrap, and coconut sugar) and replace with a touch of stevia, or don’t sweeten at all.
 The millet and raisins do a pretty good job of sweetening on their own.